ISISComputingGroup/lewis-ess/docs/developer_guide/developing_lewis.rst

     (lewis-dev)$ cd lewis
     (lewis-dev)$ pip install ".[dev]"

-Now the Lewis package that resides in ``src`` can be modified, while it is still treated like a normal package that has been installed via ``pip``.
+Now the Lewis package that resides in ``lewis`` can be modified, while it is still treated like a normal package that has been installed via ``pip``.
 To make sure that everything is working as intended, run the unit tests and check for pep8 errors, as well as build the documentation:

 ::

     (lewis-dev)$ pytest test
-    (lewis-dev)$ flake8 src test setup.py
-    (lewis-dev)$ sphinx-build -W -b html docs/ docs/_build/html
+    (lewis-dev)$ flake8 setup.py lewis scripts system-tests test (lewis-dev)$ sphinx-build -W -b html docs/ docs/_build/html

 A more comprehensive way of running all tests is to use ``tox``, which creates fresh virtual